RaphaelKarg/Laptop-Home-Server/README.md

 > *Figure 11: The Crafty Controller unified dashboard managing both the Primary (Local) and Secondary (Public) isolated Minecraft instances, efficiently operating with minimal CPU overhead.*

 #### 1. Bare-Metal Storage Strategy & I/O Performance Optimization
 Game servers, particularly Minecraft Java Edition, are notoriously heavy on disk Read/Write operations due to constant chunk generation, world saving, and player position logging.
-Utilizing a mechanical drive for this task introduces catastrophic performance bottlenecks (TPS drops, block lag).
+Utilizing a mechanical drive for this task introduces significant performance bottlenecks (TPS drops, block lag).

 * **Storage Allocation:** To guarantee maximum Input/Output Operations Per Second (IOPS) and fluid chunk rendering, all Crafty Controller container paths and root server directories were strictly bound to the **120GB M.2 SSD** (OS Drive).
 The 1TB mechanical HDD is entirely bypassed for this workload to maintain fast response times.
 * **Java Virtual Machine (JVM) Heap & RAM Budgeting:** The host system operates on a strict budget of 8GB DDR4 RAM.
 Since Minecraft allocations are un-swappable and reserved entirely upon boot, a meticulous memory management profile was enforced to prevent the Linux Out-Of-Memory (OOM) Killer from terminating critical core services (AdGuard, Tailscale, Netplan):